UrkoRegueiro/Experimental-Analysis/README.md

 Nuclear Physics -> 	Beta Spectroscopy

-Applied Physics -> Thermodynamics of micellization & Thermophysical and Tribological Caracterization of Lubricants
+Applied Physics -> Thermodynamics of micellization & Thermophysical and Tribological Characterization of Lubricants